GitBaro/SQL-TRANSFORM-ANALYZE-DATA/starting_with_questions.md

 ```

-Answer: Countries with the top 5 highest level of transaction revenues are
+Answer: Countries with the top 5 highest level of transaction revenues are:
 | Country  | City |
 | ---------|:-------------:|
 | United States | Sunnyvale |